-While each course within the program has its own description, learning outcomes, and assessment rubrics, the program as a whole also has global outcomes that provide a framework for every course and within which the success of the student is assessed overall.
-The course outcomes are tied to the program outcomes, so that instructors and students are focused on developing global as well as specific learning outcomes in each course.
-The overall goal, then, is not only to provide a general education for our students but to ensure the kinds of skills are developed that will help our students to be successful and to become ongoing learners and critical thinkers.
+While each course within the program has its own description, learning outcomes, and assessment rubrics, the program as a whole has a broad set of outcomes that inform and provide a framework for every course and within which the success of the student is assessed overall.
+Degree program students are required to complete no less than the number of general education credits required by College accreditation and/or regulatory author in such programs s' separate requi rements found in this catalog).